 Part of the Community

-We are conscious of the community that we are part of and actively seek to cultivate a close relationship with those around us.
+We are conscious of our community and actively seek to cultivate a close relationship with those around us.

-In 2009, the hotel, in conjunction with our neighbour, Casa del Alabado Museum, began its involvement in several community projects, such as the award-winning Heritage Guardians initiative, which focuses on neighbourhood integration, promoting the value of heritage and traditions, and at the same time establishing ‘routes’ for visitors to meet locals and experience their daily rituals and activities.
+Since we purchased the property in 2009, and in conjunction with our neighbour, Casa del Alabado Museum, we began our involvement in several community projects, such as the award-winning Heritage Guardians initiative, which focuses on neighbourhood integration, promoting the value of heritage and traditions, and at the same time establishing ‘routes’ for visitors to meet locals and experience their daily rituals and activities.

 The hotel is fitted with sustainable features that include solar panels to lower energy use for heating water and electronic room keys.
 Movement sensors are also employed throughout the service areas of the building.
 The hotel separates its waste and participates in local recycling projects.